Cisco-Talos/Re2Pcap/UPDATES.md

 ## Updates file to track changes to Re2Pcap development

+### Update 07/11/2021
+- Fixed encoding problem.
+Everything is now treated as UTF-8.

 ### Update 06/16/2020
 - Fixed `pip3 not found` error by adding `py3-pip` along with python3